The library has a range of collections, print and online, designed to meet the needs of the University community.

 - Hand-picked selections from the Main Collection on a rotating theme - currently displaying Australian authors

-Located in the Lounge area on Level 1 North of the Barr Smith Library, this collection is housed within a more relaxed environment (complete with comfortable wing-back chairs and lounges!) where our University community can take time out of their day and relax.
+Located on Level 1 South of the Barr Smith Library, this collection is housed within a more relaxed environment (complete with comfortable wing-back chairs and lounges!) where our University community can take time out of their day and relax.